Skip to main content

 What’s in this Quick Start?

-This Quick Start guides you through the end-to-end Credible workflow, focusing on a familiar and powerful pattern: a data modeler defines trusted business logic in VS Code using our AI Copilot, and a data analyst explores the governed data model using Malloy’s no-code Explorer query builder.
+This Quick Start guides you through the end-to-end Credible workflow, focusing on a familiar and powerful pattern: a data modeler defines trusted business logic in VS Code using the Credible AI agent, and a data analyst explores the governed data model using Malloy’s no-code Explorer query builder.
 This mirrors the proven modeler → analyst workflow popularized by tools like DBT and Looker — now reimagined for the AI era.
 You will learn how to:

-1. Build a semantic model using the Credible AI Copilot in VS Code
+1. Build a semantic model using the Credible AI agent in VS Code

 2. Create a view to validate your model